nebbii/solitaire-student-version/Readme.md

 mvn javadoc:javadoc
 ```
 from the project root folder (assuming mvn(.exe) is on your PATH).
 The docs will be generated in the folder "apidocs"
 in the project root, you can view them by opening apidocs/index.html in any browser.
+You may get some errors in Windows, but the docs will still be generated and displayed correctly, so feel free to ignore them.